lrcouto/push_swap/README.md

   **August 19th 2021** - After a little 2-month break to focus on minishell, we're back to push_swap!
 All error handling is done, and the setup for my stacks is ready.
 I chose to use circular doubly linked lists to make rotation operations easier.
 I've also implemented basic stack operations, like pop, push and swap.
 Next step is to implement the push_swap moves.

   **August 22nd 2021** - Implemented all the rules described on the push_swap subject document.
 Next up is figuring out my sorting algorithm.

+  **August 26nd 2021** - The sorting algorithms are working!
+I've implemented a bitwise radix sort for larger stacks and a selection sort for smaller stacks.
+Still gotta test it extensively, and see what I can optimize.